grscheller/pythonic-fp/README.md

-# PyPI Pythonic FP Namespace Projects
+# PyPI Pythonic FP Projects

 Collection of Functional Programming (FP) oriented Python libraries which endeavor to be Pythonic.

 Pythonic FP is a hobby project, but the maintainer is serious about its quality.

 ## Pythonic FP `pythonic-fp` namespace projects